-- 1. The ELTIF rules or instrument of incorporation shall not prevent units or shares of an ELTIF from being admitted to trading on a regulated market as defined in Article 4(14) of Directive 2004/39/EC or on a multilateral trading facility as defined in Article 4(15) of Directive 2004/39/EC or on an organised trading facility as defined in point (...) of Regulation (...). - 2 The ELTIF rules or instrument of incorporation shall not prevent investors from freely transferring their shares or units to third parties other than the manager of the ELTIF. - 3.
-The ELTIF shall publish in its periodical reports the market value of its listed shares or units along with the net asset value per share or unit and provide an explanation of any significant difference between the two in that report.
-In case there is a material change in the value of an asset, the manager shall disclose this to investors. - ESMA shall develop draft regulatory technical standards specifying the 4. circumstances in which it is considered that there exists a significant difference between the market value and the net asset value of the shares or units of the ELTIF, as well as the circumstances in which it is considered that a material change in the value of an asset has taken place.
+- The ELTIF rules or instrument of incorporation shall not prevent units or shares of an ELTIF from being admitted to trading on a regulated market as defined in Article 4(14) of Directive 2004/39/EC or on a multilateral trading facility as defined in Article 4(15) of Directive 2004/39/EC or on an organised trading facility as defined in point (...) of Regulation (...). - 2.
+The ELTIF rules or instrument of incorporation shall not prevent investors from freely transferring their shares or units to third parties other than the manager of the ELTIF. - 3.
+The ELTIF shall publish in its periodical reports the market value of its listed shares or units as well as along with the net asset value per share or unit and provide an explanation of any significant difference between the two in that reporton a monthlybasis.
+In case there is a material change in the value of an asset, the manager shall disclose this to investors.